-- 6.3.3.1 The main objective is to improve safety, predictability of flights and airspace capacity while reducing noise, fuel consumption, CO_2 emissions and pilot-controller communications at the same time. - 6.3.3.2 Continuous Descent Operation (CDO) is an aircraft operating technique aided by appropriate airspace and procedure design and appropriate ATC clearances enabling the execution of a flight profile optimized to the operating capability of the aircraft, with low engine thrust settings and, where possible, a low drag configuration, thereby reducing fuel burn and emissions during descent.
-The optimum vertical profile takes the form of a continuously descending path, with a minimum of level flight segments only as needed to decelerate and configure the aircraft or to establish on a landing guidance system (e.g. ILS). - 6.3.3.3 Continuous Climb Operation (CCO) is an aircraft operating technique enabled by airspace design, instrument procedure design and facilitation by ATC, allowing for the execution of a flight profile optimized to the performance of the aircraft.
+- 6.3.3.1 The main objective is to improve safety, predictability of flights and airspace capacity while reducing noise, fuel consumption, emissions and pilot-controller communications at the same time. - 6.3.3.2 CDO is an aircraft operating technique aided by appropriate airspace and procedure design and appropriate ATC clearances enabling the execution of a flight profile optimized to the operating capability of the aircraft, with low engine thrust settings and, where possible, a low drag configuration, thereby reducing fuel burn and emissions during descent.
+The optimum vertical profile takes the form of a continuously descending path, with a minimum of level flight segments only as needed to decelerate and configure the aircraft or to establish on a landing guidance system (e.g. ILS). - 6.3.3.3 Continuous climb operations (CCO) is an aircraft operating technique enabled by airspace design, instrument procedure design and facilitation by ATC, allowing for the execution of a flight profile optimized to the performance of the aircraft.
 CCO enables the aircraft to attain initial cruise flight level at optimum airspeed and engine thrust settings set throughout the climb, thereby reducing total fuel burn and emissions.
 Ideally, the departure design is such that arriving traffic is also able to descend based on an optimum descent profile.
 Where the departure and arrival flows cannot be designed independently, there will need to be a compromise between the needs of the departure and arrival flow optimization; this compromise should be reached collaboratively. - An aircraft's fuel efficiency in terms of fuel burned per kilometre flown in levelled flight increases with height.
 However, the fuel used in climbing to that altitude can be a significant part of the overall fuel used for the flight.
 Therefore, for any given route length, there is an optimum initial cruise flight level which will be dependent upon the aircraft type and mass, as well as on the meteorological conditions of the day.
 CCO is only one of the tools involved in a complete airspace design.
-Throughout the design process, CDO, CCO and other route modifications should all be considered. - 6.3.4 Implementation of 20 NM longitudinal separation at FIR Boundaries (where applicable). - 6.3.4.1 This requirement is based on the longitudinal separation minima based on distance using Distance Measuring Equipment (DME) and/or GNSS. - 6.3.4.2 Separation shall be established by maintaining not less than specified distance(s) between aircraft positions as reported by reference to DME in conjunction with other appropriate navigation aids and/or GNSS.
+Throughout the design process, CDO, CCO and other route modifications should all be considered. - 6.3.4 Implementation of 20 NM longitudinal separation at FIR Boundaries (WHERE APPLICABLE) - 6.3.4.1 This requirement is based on the Longitudinal Separation Minima based on distance using Distance Measuring Equipment (DME) and/or GNSS.

+6.3.4.2 Separation shall be established by maintaining not less than specified distance(s) between aircraft positions as reported by reference to DME in conjunction with other appropriate navigation aids and/or GNSS.
 This type of separation shall be applied between two aircraft using DME, or two aircraft using GNSS, or one aircraft using DME and one aircraft using GNSS.
-Direct controller-pilot VHF voice communication shall be maintained while such separation is used. - 6.3.5 All routes and waypoints published by the States in their AIP, are correctly processed through the ICAO International Codes and Route Designators (ICARD) database. - 6.3.5.1 States/International Organizations are requested to submit and maintain up to date ICAO ICARD database with the new and previous routes and waypoints in order to eliminate codes duplication and differences between the geographical coordinates of waypoints published in the AIP and those feed it in the ICARD.
+Direct controller-pilot VHF voice communication shall be maintained while such separation is used.

+6.3.5 All routes and waypoints published by the States in their AIP, are correctly processed through the ICAO International Codes and Route Designators (ICARD) database.

+- 6.3.5.1 States/Organizations are requested to submit and maintain up to date ICAO ICARD database with the new and previous routes and waypoints in order to eliminate codes duplication and differences between the geographical coordinates of waypoints published in the AIP and those feed it in ICARD. - 6.3.5.2 States/Organizations are also requested to make coordination with neighbouring FIRs to publish in the respective AIP the same coordinates for the Transfer of Control Points (TCP).